-Three laws created to protect persons with disabilities are:
+There are three major laws created to protect persons with disabilities:

 - Section 504 of the Rehabilitation Act (1973)

 - Individuals with Disabilities Act, IDEA (1975, 1990, 1997, 2004)